 Reliable, affordable, properly sited, clean and sustainable sources of energy are vital to Windham's economy, social well-being and future development.
+The purpose of this chapter is to address these needs and to bring Windham's plan into alignment with Act 174 and the current (2016) Comprehensive Energy Plan.

 Under the Planning and Development Act ("the Act"; 24 V.S.A.
 Chapter 117) Vermont municipalities are authorized, but not required, to develop and adopt comprehensive municipal plans including an Energy Plan.
-Accordingly, Windham Vermont's 2014 Energy Plan includes an analysis of energy resources, needs, scarcities, costs and problems within the municipality, and statements of policy and standards for:
+Accordingly, Windham Vermont's 2019 Energy Plan includes an analysis of energy resources, needs, scarcities, costs and problems within the municipality, and statements of policy and standards for:

-- the conservation of energy, including programs, such as integrity standards for buildings, to implement that policy, - the minimum siting requirements for energy projects to protect our environment, the character of our community, and the health and safety of our residents. - promoting patterns and densities of land use likely to result in conservation of energy and promoting energy efficiency. - the development of appropriately scaled and sited renewable energy resources.
+the conservation of energy, including programs, such as integrity standards for buildings, to implement that policy, the minimum siting requirements for energy projects to protect our environment, the character of our community, and the health and safety of our residents.

+promoting patterns and densities of land use likely to result in conservation of energy and promoting energy efficiency.

+the development of appropriately scaled and sited renewable energy resources.